quicwg/base-drafts/draft-ietf-quic-recovery.md

 but MUST NOT excessively delay acknowledgements of packets containing non-ack frames.
 Specifically, implementaions MUST attempt to enforce a maximum ack delay to avoid causing the peer spurious timeouts.
-The default maximum ack delay in QUIC is 25ms.
+The RECOMMENDED maximum ack delay in QUIC is 25ms.

 An acknowledgement MAY be sent for every second full-sized packet, as TCP does {{?RFC5681}}, or may be sent less frequently, as long as